emilmasoumi/ebpf-assembler/README.txt

 C preprocessing macros instead of object code.
 Relevant BPF functions may be implemented in the future.

-A disassembler is provided and can be used with:
-./disas-ebpf <file-with-object-code>

 The test folder contains useful utility tools to load eBPF object code into the kernel (load_ebpf) and to load bytecode defined in C preprocessing macros into the kernel (load_ebpf_macros).

-Refer to bpfc [1] for another assembler/compiler.
+Refer to the GCC backend, LLVM backend or netsniff-ng toolkit for other assemblers/compilers.

 --------
 Building: